-A produces a book kept by him in the ordinary course of his business, showing observations alleged to have been taken by him from day to day, and indicating that the ship was not taken out of her proper course.
-A may prove these statements because they would be admissible between third parties if he were dead under paragraph (b) of section 32.

-(c) A is accused of a crime committed by him at Kuala Belait.
+- A produces a book kept by him in the ordinary course of his business, showing observations alleged to have been taken by him from day to day, and indicating that the ship was not taken out of her proper course.
+A may prove these statements because they would be admissible between third parties if he were dead under section 32(b). - (c) A is accused of a crime committed by him at Kuala Belait.
 He produces a letter written by himself and dated at Singapore on that day, and bearing the Singapore postmark of that day.